PavanRangani/docs/docs/prd/family/browse-single-families.md

 ### Deceased tab
-- Shows only deceased Individual of the family.
+- Shows only deceased Individual of the family or Archived family member contact.
 - Shows proper message when tab has no records.
 - Columns
   - Name